PY-SEGA/safe-dot-env/README.md

 ------------------------------------------------------------------------------------------------
 ## User Stories

-- As a user I need to get a sign that the video I am going to watch is safe from bad or bullying words.
+- As a user I need to get a sign that the video I am going to watch is safe from bad or bullying .
-- As a user I need to get a warning sign if the video I am going to wathc has bad words in it.
+- As a user I need to get a warning sign if the video I am going to watch has bad words in it.
-- As a user I want to be able to download videos from youtube.
+- As a user I want to be able to download videos from Youtube.
-- As a user I want to get the insights about the video content (describtion, views, statistics about comments) -> `Stretch Goal`
+- As a user I want to get the insights about the video content (description, views, statistics about comments) -> `Stretch Goal`
-- As a user I want to read the subtitle of the video in my native languge -> `Stretch Goal`
+- As a user I want to read the subtitle of the video in my native language -> `Stretch Goal`
 ------------------------------------------------------------------------------------------------
 ## wireframe